Zilliqa/dev-portal-old/docs/basics-intro-consensus.md

 honest to agree on the state via voting.
 This involves several rounds of communication among the nodes.

-### PoW: Proof of Work
+### Nakamoto consensus

-Proof-of-Work as a consensus mechanism was pioneered by Bitcoin, where nodes are required to solve a computational puzzle and the node fastest to find a solution decides the state of the system.
+Nakamoto consensus was pioneered by Bitcoin.
+It uses proof-of-work and longest-chain-win rule to reach consensus among all honest nodes.
+Using proof-of-work, node is required to solve a computational puzzle and the node fastest to find a solution decides the next state of the system.
+In the longest-chain-win rule, node will adopt the longest chain and extend it with new valid block.
+A block in the blockchain is deemed to be committed once there is sufficiently number of block mined after the block.

 ### PoS: Proof of Stake